cgwire/zou/docs/index.md

 }
 ```

-*NB: We use the 80 port here to make things simpler but the 443 port and https connection are highly recommended.*
+*NB: We use the 80 port here to make this documentation simpler but the 443 port and https connection are highly recommended.*

 Make sure too that default configuration is removed: